See Terminology for an explanation of supply chain model.

 An adversary builds from a version of the source code that does not match the official source control repository.

-Build from unofficial fork of code (TBD)
+Build from unofficial fork of code (expectations)

 Threat: Build using the expected CI/CD process but from an unofficial fork of the code that may contain unauthorized changes.